Skip to main content

 Willan said instructors can also help students who are struggling with assignments.
 If academics are an issue, speak with your instructors.
 If your home environment is stressful, let your family know.

-“You are never alone in feeling stressed or burned out,” Montenegro said.
-“These are feelings that most students experience, and sometimes it’s just due to a busy term or difficult course.
-Remember that everything is a phase, and your instructors and advisors are always happy to help talk with you about stress or burnout and provide helpful suggestions—or simply to listen.”
+“You are never alone in feeling stressed or burned out,” Purington-Montenegro said.
+“These are feelings that most students experience, and sometimes it’s just due to a busy term or difficult course.”

-Ashley Wallis '16 is an Army veteran and writer with a BA in English Language and Literature from SNHU.
-Find her on Twitter @AshDWallis.
+Ashley Wallis is an Army veteran and writer with a BA in English Language and Literature from SNHU.
+She is currently living in the Denver area.

 Explore more content like this article